OutSquareCapital/LogEye/README.md

 * customise output formatting, metadata visibility, and file path display modes
 * automatically label recurrency / nested calls f.e `factorial factorial_2 factorial_3`

-## Limitations

-* variable name inference is **best-effort** and may fail in complex or highly dynamic expressions
-* some edge cases (e.g. deeply nested calls, chained expressions, unusual syntax) may fall back to a generic name like `"set"`
-* lambda functions are **not automatically traced** unless explicitly wrapped with `log()`
-* function tracing relies on `sys.settrace()` and may introduce overhead in performance-sensitive code
-* logging inside heavily recursive or multithreaded code may produce noisy or hard-to-follow output
-* AST-based analysis requires access to source files and may not work correctly in environments without source code ( e.g. compiled/obfuscated code, some REPLs)
-* tuple assignment tracking depends on call order and may behave unexpectedly in complex expressions
-* object wrapping only supports mappings and objects with `__dict__`
-* custom objects with unusual attribute behaviour may not be fully tracked
-* logging output is intended for debugging and introspection, not structured logging or production telemetry

 ## Quick start

 ```python